IngridAtMicrosoft/DocsContent/singlesource/dol1/dol-encoding-and-streaming.md

 - Starts an encoding Job
 - Waits for the Job to complete

 Uncomment the line containing `await EncodeFileAsync` line and run the project again.
-The source file should be encoded.
+The application should now upload and encode the video.

 ## Starting the Streaming Endpoint